 Students should check their online accounts periodically to ensure there have not been additional charges incurred.
-This can be done at my.berklee.edu under My Finances.
+This can be done at my.berklee.edu (Berklee College of Music students) or Self-Service (Boston Conservatory at Berklee students).
 After the initial billing for each semester, an email notification is sent to all students who incurred charges and still have a remaining balance halfway through the semester.
 A notification of this will also be mailed to the current address on the account.

 Unpaid balances can result in not being able to register for future semesters.
 It will also prevent you from receiving your grades, diploma, and official transcripts.
 In addition, if a balance remains after the semester is over, you will be subject to the collection process.

 The college will, at first, make three attempts to advise you of your unpaid balance and try to work with you to resolve the debt.
 These letters will be mailed to the student’s current address on file.
 If all attempts fail, the account will be turned over to one of the college’s outside collection agencies.
 Once the account is turned over to an outside agency, you will work with them to pay the debt and any additional fees they will charge.
 Their fees can range from 33 percent to 50 percent of the debt owed.

 Will this have an impact on my credit history?

 If you pay the charges through the agency, it will not impact your credit history.
 However, if the debt is not satisfied, Berklee reserves the right to report to credit bureaus.

 I still have questions.
 How can I get more information?